solenoid/mwra-vis/README.md

 TODO figure out what's the minimum needed here.

+This work folded into the [demo](https://github.com/solenoid/demo) repo which is where it is carried foward.

 ## Initial Bootstrap

 Still need to figure out how to deal with `data-tmp/scrape.js` for the longer term.